-Thousands of business owners should soon be able to claim substantial rate rebates from their local authorities.
+Thousands of business owners are now able to claim substantial rate rebates from their local authorities.
 Surveyor Andrew Smith looks at the reversal of the so-called Staircase Tax

 Despite its name, the so-called ‘staircase tax’ is not, in fact, a tax on staircases.
 It is a change to the business rates system, arising from a Supreme Court judgement, Woolway (VO) v Mazars (2015 UK SC53).